Update: This offer for the Citi Prestige® Card has expired. Learn more about the current offers here.

 While many individual airline credit cards offer bonus points for airfare purchases, the good news is that the Citi, American Express, and Chase cards accruing their transferrable points currencies all offer a return at least as good as the co-branded airlines’ cards.

-In my opinion the four most rewarding cards for airfare purchases are as follows:
+In my opinion the five most rewarding cards for airfare purchases are as follows:

 - Citi Prestige® Card